HeathcliffL/FastAPI-Pipeline/README.md

 2) **Configure** `docker-compose.yml` (already set in this project):
 - FastAPI service (`api`) exposes **8000**
 - Analyzer service (`analyzer`) is reachable from API at `http://analyzer:8080/`
-- Optionally map analyzer to host (e.g., `8081:8080`) if you want to open its UI in your browser

 3) **Build & run**:
 ```bash